3.4. Deploy#

 3.4.2.
 Docker compose#

 An alternative to v6 server start is to use docker-compose.
 Below is an example of a docker-compose.yml file that may be used to start the server.
-Obviously, you may want to change this to your own situtation.
+Obviously, you may want to change this to your own situation.
 For example, you may want to use a different image tag, or you may want to use a different port.

 services: